📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 Many Americans find the easiest approach is to open a Revolut account first.
 Revolut is fully regulated in Ireland and accepted for direct debits and salary payments.
 You can open an account from your phone in about 15 minutes.
 It requires a passport photo and a selfie — no proof of address needed.

 Revolut works well for day-to-day spending.
-Over 4 million people in Ireland use it.
+Around 3.4 million people in Ireland use it — more than 80% of the adult population.
 For larger transactions, savings, or mortgage applications, you’ll eventually want a traditional bank account alongside it.

 Wise (formerly TransferWise) is not a full bank but is excellent for receiving US dollar payments into an Irish account or sending money between the US and Ireland.
 Their exchange rates are far better than traditional banks.